k3tchup/google_drive_sync/readme.md

 [ ] multi-thread the merge functions

 [ ] implement a queueing service for dealing with the merges

-[ ] store the tokens in a keyring service (use a python module for this)

 [ ] multi-thread for uploads